 Living books for the Middle Ages

-Medieval times was our favourite era to study.
+We have fond memories of our homeschool study of Medieval times.
 There are so many tangents from the early church to Vikings, knights and chivalry to kings and queens and more.
 We read so many great living books for this time period, but of course I can’t list them all here.
 I have included 13 favourites.
 There is mostly historical fiction in this list, but I would encourage you to seek out as many biographies as you can.

 by Allen French

 If you or your kids are not hooked on Vikings yet, this book will do it.
 We couldn’t put it down.

 Set around 1010 in Iceland, The Story of Rolf and the Viking’s Bow is told in classic Icelandic saga style – “direct, brief, exact, and concerned to establish a historical context”.
 The story centres around feuding families, righting wrongs, the never ending generational blood-feud acts of vengeance and how this practice pans out in a newly Christian Iceland.

 At 16, when his father is killed, Rolf becomes an outlaw.
 The story follows Rolf and his many adventures through slavery, fighting the baresarks, traversing rugged terrain in snowstorms, and more.
 Exciting as it is, the story is deeper than just action and adventure.
 It follows the theme of pagan versus Christian values, pride and forgiveness, and how Rolf comes to terms with his enemies.
 Does the blood feud come to an end?
 Whatever the outcome, along the way you’ll see Rolf’s character develop, learn about the history of the oldest parliament in the world, all while on the edge of your seat.

 by Cynthia Harnett

 We have loved all of Cynthia Harnett’s books.
 Not only is she a great writer, but she is a talented artist.
 Her books are laced with drawings of scenes and objects described in the stories.

 The Wool Pack will educate you about the wool trade in the Cotswolds, England during the late 1400’s.
 It follows the mystery surrounding a plot to ruin Nicholas’ uncle, a wealthy wool merchant.